Ikechukwu-Miracle/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 *10. Delete at index* deletes a node at a given index.
 *11. Reverse list* reverses a linked list.
 *12. Print (safe version)* prints a linked list wth a loop.
+*13. Free (safe version)* frees a looped linked list safely.
+*14. Find the loop* finds a loop in a linked list and points to the start of the loop.